ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

   : The same service can be provided in many locations; each of them constitutes a service instance.

 Computing Service:
-  : An offering is made available by a provider by orchestrating a set of computing resources.
+  : An offering is made available by a service provider by orchestrating a set of computing resources.

 CATS Service ID (CS-ID):
  : An identifier representing a service, which the clients use to access it.
 See {{cats-ids}}.

 Service instance:
   : An instance of running resources according to a given service logic.
-  : Many such instances can be enabled by a provider.
+  : Many such instances can be enabled by a service provider.
 Instances that adhere to the same service logic provide the same service.
   : An instance is running in a service site.
 Clients’ requests are serviced by one or more of these instances.

 Service site: